 Last but not least- Toulouse: The Most Beautiful Cities in France

 Toulouse is the capital of the French department of Haute-Garonne and Occitanie.
 This beautiful city is located on the banks of the River Garonne which is 150 kms from the Mediterranean Sea and 230 kms from the Atlantic Ocean.
 This beautiful city is characterized by its terracotta bricks and hence is referred to as “The Pink City”( la Ville Rose).
 Toulouse enjoys a temperate humid subtropical climate.
+Below is the place to visit in Toulouse.

 Les Abattoirs, Museum of Modern Art: